All campuses are open and ready to serve students virtually, hybrid, or in person.

-Since offering its first classes at area high schools in 1985, Collin College has expanded to serve more than 55,000 credit and continuing education students each year.
-The only public college in the county, the college offers more than 100 degrees and certificates in a wide range of disciplines, including a Bachelor of Science in Nursing (BSN), a Bachelor of Applied Technology (BAT) in Cybersecurity, and a new Bachelor of Applied Science (B.A.S.) in Construction Management to be offered beginning fall 2022.
+Since offering its first classes at area high schools in 1985, Collin College has expanded to serve more than 56,000 credit and continuing education students each year.
+The only public college based in the county, the college offers more than 100 degrees and certificates in a wide range of disciplines, including a Bachelor of Science in Nursing (BSN), a Bachelor of Applied Technology (BAT) in Cybersecurity, and a new Bachelor of Applied Science (B.A.S.) in Construction Management to be offered beginning fall 2022.

 Financial Information : Purchasing, Bid Opportunities, New Vendor Registration, Surplus Property, Budget, Annual Financial Reports, Investments, Disclosures,